 }

-Now claude -p "..." keeps using your Anthropic subscription. claudel -p "..." uses the local model.
-You opt in explicitly when you want it, and there's no way to surprise yourself later.
+Now claude -p "..." keeps using your Anthropic subscription, and claudel -p "..." uses the local model.
+You opt in explicitly when you want it, with no way to surprise yourself later.

-Add that function to ~/.zshrc, source it, and you have a clean toggle:
+Add the function to ~/.zshrc, source it, and you have a clean toggle:

 source ~/.zshrc